MartyJan/SAD-SLAM/README.md

 ---

 ## NICE-SLAM and SAD-SLAM
-In 2022, Zhu et al. proposed Neural Implicit Scalable Encoding for SLAM (NICE-SLAM) that incorporates multi-level local information, and neural implicit representations are introduced to make the dense SLAM system more scalable, efficient, and robust.
+In 2022, Zhu et al. proposed Neural Implicit Scalable Encoding for SLAM (NICE-SLAM) that incorporates multi-level local information, and neural implicit representations are introduced to make the dense SLAM system more scalable, efficient, and robust [1].
 However, NICE-SLAM still has some issues presented in our report.
 To improve the orignal NICE-SLAM architecture, we propose Sign-Agnostic Dynamic SLAM (SAD-SLAM).